ray-project/ray/doc/source/serve/deployment.rst

 ================================

 Let's get started deploying our first Ray Serve application.
 The first thing you'll need to do is start a Ray cluster.
-You can do that using the Ray autoscaler, but in our case we'll create it on our local machine.
+You can do that using the Ray cluster launcher, but in our case we'll create it on our local machine.
 To learn more about Ray Clusters see :ref:`cluster-index`.

 Starting the Cluster